 The People of Sparks Resources on the Web

 Once the Emberites come to Sparks, the community is divided in two.
 The people in Sparks do not wish to give up their vital resources.
 They fear their winter supplies will be too low.
 The Emberites have no concept of winter.
 They cannot understand why the villagers are being stingy.
 The villagers provide the refugees with only the bare essentials for living.
 Over time the quantity and quality of the food reduces.
-Eventually, the Spark’s leaders vote to stop having the Emberites in their homes for dinner.
+Eventually, Spark’s leaders vote to stop having the Emberites in their homes for dinner.

 Communication is low.
 Hostility grows between the two sets of people.
 The Emberites learn they will be ejected from the village in the middle of winter.
 Negative feelings escalate.
 Petty exchanges of revenge take place.
-Finally the groups are at war.
+Finally, the groups are at war.
 Ben brings out the ‘Terrible Weapon.’
 The machine gun explodes.
 This creates a threatening fire.

-Refugees are people who has been forced to leave a country because of war or for religious or political reasons.
+Refugees are people who have been forced to leave a country because of war or for religious or political reasons.
 Most leave their homeland because they fear their safety.
 Estimates show that at least 60 million people were displaced in 2015.

 Another reason for fleeing a region is global climate change.
-Water and food are scare in some parts of the world.
+Water and food are scarce in some parts of the world.
 Have students compare the Emberites to a group of refugees in today’s world.

 Resources for Further Study